riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

 VEHICLEMODEL_CONTEXT="https://raw.githubusercontent.com/smart-data-models/dataModel.Transportation/master/context.jsonld"
 ```

-8. And last but not least, read the .env file
+8. After editing the file and saving it, read the .env file:
 ```bash
 source .env
 ```

-9. Populate the broker with some fake data by running the following command.
-This will create some `WasteContainer` and `VehicleModel` entities in the broker.
+9. Populate the context broker with some fake data by running the following command.
+This will create some `WasteContainer` and `VehicleModel` entities in the broker:
 ```bash
 python3 upsert_fake_data.py
 ```

-10. Finally, start the server and open [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser.
+10. Finally, start the server and open [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser:
 ```bash
 flask --app server run
 ```